 In the latter stages of the Workhouses, there was increasing tendency to support those who could not look after themselves for medical reasons; the Workhouse gradually became an early form of the modern hospital.

-- Union Workkhouses.
+- Union Workhouses.
 The Poor Law Union arrangements in Cornwall were based upon a union of parishes to support a Workhouse and provide other means of support; these arrangements were quite complex.
 There were 15 Poor Law Unions (PLUs) established within the county.
 They were: St Austell, Bodmin, Camelford, St Columb Major, Falmouth, St Germans, Helston, Launceston, Liskeard, (Padstow), Penzance, Redruth, (Isles of Scilly), Stratton and Truro.
 Each Poor Law Union established a Workhouse to provide indoor relief for the poor.
-The records for these are in the Cornwall Record Office.
+The records for these are held by Kresen Kernow.

 - Poor Law Information.